kurt-liao/terminal.me/README.md

 Themes color reference from [here](https://gogh-co.github.io/Gogh/)
 ## Contributing

-Any of contribution is welcome.
+Any of contribution(PR, Issue...) is welcome.